KwatMDPhD/Note/code.md

+##

 Import specifically at the top.

+Use specialized functions.

 Use concrete, immutable data.

 Initialize data structures ahead of time.

-Do not change types.

-Use specialized functions.

-Interpolate variables instead of expressions.
+Reassign variables without changing type.

 Use `continue` instead of multiple lines.